 Summer Above the Arctic Circle

-This fly-in luxury wilderness lodge is 200 miles north of Fairbanks, 60 miles above the Arctic Circle, and, as owner John Gaedeke says, “180 degrees from anything you have ever experienced before.”
+This fly-in luxury wilderness lodge is 200 miles north of Fairbanks, 60 miles north of the Arctic Circle and 180 degrees from anything you have ever experienced before.
 The main lodge has all the amenities, or you can travel farther into the wilderness and explore the Brooks Range from one of the lodge's private cabins, inside Gates of the Arctic National Park.